Hectormdev/java-boilerplate/readme.md

 - [ ]  Prepare the app for being able to be deployed.
 - [ ]  Currently, we must use Spring-boot 2.7.3 to be able to be compatible with liquibase.
 - [ ]  Search for a linter
+- [ ]  Should the application layer receive the DTO?